skyneticist/golee/README.md

 # Installing

+There are multiple ways to download and install the git-golee cli tool.
+The preferred method is to use npm via the command-line--a lot of work was put into making this tool as portable and convenient for others to use on ANY platform!

-Of course, you can clone the repository and set up the path for the included exe or do:
+Of course, you can clone the repository (or just download the necessary binary) and set the binary up in your environment PATH.

+Or

 `go install` in this directory: `./cmd/net-helper/`